Body Of Rancho Tehama Shooter Kevin Neal's Wife Found Under Floorboards Of Home, Body Count Now Five

 “I have to say this incident, as tragic and as bad as it is, could have been so much worse.”

-After leaving the school campus, Kevin Neal reportedly deliberately rammed another vehicle with his stolen truck, exited the vehicle and shot at least one other victim seemingly at random.
-He then stole another vehicle, this time a sedan, before being confronted, shot and killed by police in an intersection.
+After leaving the school campus, Kevin Neal reportedly deliberately rammed another vehicle with his stolen truck, exited the vehicle, and shot at least one other victim seemingly at random.
+He then stole another vehicle, this time a sedan, before being confronted, shot, and killed by police in an intersection.

 I'm #2A and support ever sane American's right to carry.
 Kevin Neal was not sane.
 We don't have #GunControl if Neal could stab a neighbor, be out on bail, and still hold a major arsenal.
 Now 6 are dead, many more are wounded.
 These people had rights, too. https://t.co/IitCcjhSBh